 The best favor you can do for a dog is to begin training them from an early age.
 Although it’s certainly possible to teach a dog new tricks, it can become more difficult in their later life.

 We have plenty of other useful articles to help you look after your dog in our blog section.
 Read more here.
-We always have a vet on hand if you have any concerns about your pet’s welfare.
+A video consultation with one of Cooper Pet Care’s qualified veterinarians is only a few clicks away.
+Fast, simple, and secure – get the answers you need.
 Contact us for veterinary advice or to find out about our range of pet insurance products.